 Of course, to keep this recipe vegan, we switch things up a bit from tradition.
 Since we’re ditching the ground meat (traditionally lamb or ground beef), we have to replace it with something equally hearty and filling.
 I tested an all-vegetable version, but it just wasn’t filling enough for us.
 So – lentils to the rescue!
-The lentils make this dish as hearty and filling as the meat-filled version, and add their protein and fiber for extra nutrients.
+The lentils make this dish as hearty and filling as the meat-filled version.
+They add protein and fiber for extra nutrients.

 This Vegan Shepherd’s Pie is all the things you want in cozy comfort food: rich, filling, WARM, hearty, and absolutely delicious.
 It takes a little bit to make, but not too long.
 Most of the time is spent prepping veggies for the filling, so I recommend blasting some music or listening to a podcast and get to prepping.